SF Museum logo The Starfleet Museum

 History

-The UESN's first-generation matter/antimatter (M/AM)-powered ships, which included the KRECHET, YORKTOWN, POWHATAN classes, will always be remembered as one of the main reasons Earth prevailed in its war against the Romulan Star Empire (2156-2160).
-Because the Romulans had not yet developed M/AM-powered warp drive, Earth forces could choose when and where to engage the numerically superior Romulan Fleet.
-Although the war lasted for 4 years, Earth's victory was perhaps inevitable given its superior technology and industrial capacity.
-In the final years of the war, the first of the second generation of M/AM-powered ships -- the COMET class of light cruisers -- entered production.
-COMETS saw extensive service as scouts, radar pickets, and light strike cruisers during the UESN's final push towards the Romulan Homeworlds.
-They also were the basis of the DAEDALUS class of exploratory cruisers, which joined the UESN just before the end of the war.
+The United Earth Stellar Navy's (UESN) first-generation matter/antimatter (M/AM)-powered ships, which included the Krechet, Yorktown, and Powhatan classes, will always be remembered as one of the main reasons Earth prevailed in its war against the Romulan Star Empire.
+Because the Romulans had not yet developed M/AM-powered warp drive, Earth forces could choose when and where to engage the numerically superior Romulan fleet.
+Although the war lasted for four years, Earth's victory was perhaps inevitable given its superior technology and industrial capacity.
+In the final years of the war, the first of the second generation of M/AM-powered ships—the Comet class of light cruisers—entered production.
+Comets saw extensive service as scouts, sensor pickets, and light strike cruisers during the UESN's final push towards the Romulan Homeworlds.
+They also were the basis of the Daedalus class of exploratory cruisers, which joined the UESN just before the end of the war.

-After the end of hostilities and the founding of the United Federation of Planets in 2161, the DAEDALUS-class ships continued to be produced as Starfleet's first deep-space exploratory cruisers.
-Although they have earned an honored place in the history of galactic exploration, DAEDALUS-class ships are acknowledged to have had several significant shortcomings, chief among them being insufficient crew and scientific facilities, and poor warp core safety.
+After the end of hostilities and the founding of the United Federation of Planets (UFP) in 2161, the Daedalus-class ships continued to be produced as Starfleet's first deep-space exploratory cruisers.
+Although they have earned an honored place in the history of galactic exploration, Daedalus-class ships are acknowledged to have had several significant shortcomings, chief among them being insufficient crew and scientific facilities, and poor warp core safety.

-These shortcomings became tragically evident when a warp core breech occurred aboard USS LINCOLN (NCC-182) in June 2165.
+These shortcomings became tragically evident when a warp core breach occurred aboard USS Lincoln (NCC-182) in June 2165.
 According to a message buoy recovered months later, the engineering hull was believed to have been holed by a debris fragment or micrometeor.
 Although the command and engineering hulls were successfully separated, all hands were lost when the primary hull's emergency thrusters failed to ignite owing to malfunction of the hypergolic fuel pumps.
-The losses of ESSEX, SHENANDOAH, HORIZON, and ARCHON in a period of less than 6 months in late 2167 and early 2168 further decreased confidence in the DAEDALUS class.
+The losses of Essex, Shenandoah, Horizon, and Archon in a period of less than 6 months in late 2167 and early 2168 further decreased confidence in the Daedalus class.

 It was clear that the only way to ensure adequate separation of crew and warp core was through use of the impulse drive.
 Accordingly, separation procedures were modified to include application of impulse thrusters in the engineering hull to propel it and the warp core a safe distance from the command hull.
 However, even this solution was fraught with uncertainties.
 If command relays between the hulls had sustained any damage, the impulse drive might not even be operable.
 If impulse thrust was applied unequally or without adequate control, the engineering hull could tumble wildly or even pursue the command hull.

 Even if separation was successful, the primary hull, after its emergency chemical thrusters were exhausted, would be left to coast unpowered until rescue.
-In the early days of the Federation, a ship coasting at the small fraction of c which could be achieved with emergency thrusters might take months or even years to reach a starbase or Federation colony or to be met by a rescue ship.
-However, the limited facilities of the DAEDALUS command hull meant that its use as a lifeboat for more than a few weeks would be extremely difficult.
+In the early days of the Federation, a ship coasting at a small fraction of c—which could be achieved with emergency thrusters—might take months or even years to reach a starbase or Federation colony or to be met by a rescue ship.
+However, the limited facilities of the Daedalus command hull meant that its use as a lifeboat for more than a few weeks would be extremely difficult.
 If planetary orbit were achieved, planetfall could be made with escape pods.
-However, the idea of a crew making first contact with a unprepared civilization was too horrible to contemplate.
+However, the idea of a crew making first contact with an unprepared civilization was too horrible to contemplate.

 Shield designed by Ken Roberts

-After an 18-month design and competition phase the production contract for the new WASP class was awarded in October 2171 to Prosser & Ankopitch (based in Alma-Ata, Terra) over entries from Mikoyan-Tupolev-Dassault, Tezuka-Republic, and Presteign.
-The winning entry was actually based on a design study, code-named "SIGMA," for a successor to the DAEDALUS class which had been prepared by Hoshigawa Astral Engineering during the Romulan War.
-The lead ship of the new class, USS WASP (NCC-223), was launched in December 2173 from the Prosser & Ankopitch's LEO Construction Facility No. 5 and commissioned in November 2174.
+After an 18-month design and competition phase the production contract for the new Wasp class was awarded in October 2171 to Prosser & Ankopitch (based in Alma-Ata, Earth) over entries from Mikoyan-Tupolev-Dassault, Tezuka-Republic, and Presteign.
+The winning entry was actually based on a design study, code-named "SIGMA," for a successor to the Daedalus class which had been prepared by Hoshigawa Astral Engineering shortly after the end of the Romulan War.
+The lead ship of the new class, USS Wasp (NCC-223), was launched in December 2173 from the Prosser & Ankopitch's LEO Construction Facility No. 5 and commissioned in November 2174.

-Ships of the WASP class had a large spherical command hull that contained the impulse drive and fusion reactor, crew quarters, shuttle bays, computer core, cargo decks, and command centers, navigational deflectors, sensors, and missile launch facility and warhead storage.
+Ships of the Wasp class had a large spherical command hull that contained the impulse drive and fusion reactor, crew quarters, shuttlebays, computer core, cargo decks, and command centers, navigational deflectors, sensors, and missile launch facility and warhead storage.
 For the last time in a cruiser class, the decks were stacked along the ship's longitudinal axis.
-This arrangement allowed the 10-m-tall shuttle bay to extend the full diameter of the command hull.
-Since man-rated transporters were not to enter service for a further 40 years, the WASP class had to carry shuttles of sufficient capacity to evacuate the crew plus emergency equipment and supplies to a planet's surface.
-The volume of the command hull (59,000 m3) was more than six-fold larger than that of DAEDALUS-class ships (9000 m3) and was not surpassed until USS LANCASTER was launched in 2204.
+This arrangement allowed the 10-m-tall shuttlebay to extend the full diameter of the command hull.
+Since man-rated transporters were not to enter service for a further 40 years, the Wasp class had to carry shuttles of sufficient capacity to evacuate the crew plus emergency equipment and supplies to a planet's surface.
+The volume of the command hull (59,000 m^3) was more than six-fold larger than that of Daedalus-class ships (9,000 m^3).
 This increased hull volume allowed larger facilities for research, sensors, and crew accommodations.
 Total internal hull volume was increased by 300%.
 Endurance was also increased owing to the larger quantities of fuel and ships stores that could be carried.
-As intended, the endurance of the primary hull as a lifeboat -- 3 years -- was identical to that under normal conditions.
+As intended, the endurance of the primary hull as a lifeboat—2 years—was identical to that under normal conditions.

-The increased safety of the WASP class was clearly demonstrated when the USS CUMBERLAND (NCC-229) suffered a catastrophic warp core containment breach in 2177 while on a survey mission in sector 539.
-The small engineering staff was quickly evacuated from the dilithium chamber control room, after which the primary hull was successfully detached and maneuvered to a distance of 8000 km by the time the warp core exploded.
+The increased safety of the Wasp class was clearly demonstrated when the USS Cumberland (NCC-229) suffered a catastrophic warp core containment breach in 2177 while on a survey mission in Sector 539.
+The small engineering staff was quickly evacuated from the warp reactor control room, after which the primary hull was successfully detached and maneuvered to a distance of 8,000 km by the time the warp core exploded.
 No casualties were sustained during evacuation and separation.
-Under impulse power, the command hull of CUMBERLAND (which had been christened "The Deathstar" by the crew) entered orbit around Theta Draconis VII (now known as the Shin-Gamera colony) 5 months later.
-There, she waited an additional 3 months for the arrival of USS MERCATOR (NCC-266, a HUXLEY-class surveyor), which, equipped with a special tractor beam rig, towed her at low warp speed to Starbase 15.
-In spacedock, a new engineering hull was attached, and CUMBERLAND was relaunched 14 months after the accident.
+Under impulse power, the command hull of Cumberland (which had been christened "The Death Star" by the crew) entered orbit around Theta Draconis VII (now known as the Shin-Gamera colony) 5 months later.
+There, she waited an additional 3 months for the arrival of USS Mercator (NCC-266, a Huxley-class surveyor), which, equipped with a special tractor beam rig, towed her at low warp speed to Starbase 15.
+In spacedock, a new engineering hull was attached, and Cumberland was relaunched 14 months after the accident.

-With the luxury of hindsight, it is clear that the main reason for the WASP class's poor performance was that the large spherical command hull was inappropriate for a exploratory cruiser that also required maneuverability in combat.
-For this reason, the WASP class has been considered by many to be a failure in its intended role.
+With the luxury of hindsight, it is clear that the main reason for the Wasp class's poor performance was that the large spherical command hull was inappropriate for an exploratory cruiser that also required maneuverability in combat.
+For this reason, the Wasp class has been considered by many to be a failure in its intended role.
 However, supporters of the class suggest that the failure lies with those who issued the original specifications.
-In fact, specifications for a new class of ships (NX-284, MOSKVA class) were issued only 13 months after WASP entered service.
-While clearly not suited for front-line combat vessels, large spherical command hulls were subsequently used in numerous auxillary starships, such as the HOPE-class hospital ship, the EDINBURGH-class repair tenders, and the HALSEY-class assault transports, and in countless civilian liners and transports.
+In fact, specifications for a new class of ships (NX-384, Moskva class) were issued only 13 months after Wasp entered service.
+While clearly not suited for front-line combat vessels, large spherical command hulls were subsequently used in numerous auxiliary starships, such as the Olympic-class hospital ships, the Edinburgh-class repair tenders, and the Halsey-class assault transports, and in countless civilian liners and transports.

-Although WASP-class ships were front-line combat vessels until only 2183, they continued to serve with periodic refits and upgrades as long-range explorers and survey ships until 2220.
-Several ships remained in service until 2345 after conversion to auxiliary types.
-When decks and bulkheads were removed and large clamshell loading doors were installed, objects up to 25,000 m3 in size could be transported internally.
+Although Wasp-class ships were front-line combat vessels until only 2183, they continued to serve with periodic refits and upgrades as long-range explorers and survey ships until 2220.
+Several ships remained in service until 2245 after conversion to auxiliary types.
+When decks and bulkheads were removed and large clamshell loading doors were installed, objects up to 25,000 m^3 in size could be transported internally.

-Of the 15 WASP class ships built, 3 (USS DECATUR, USS MARS, and USS HOLLAND) were lost in the line of duty and 1 (USS TANG) is overdue and presumed lost.
+Of the fifteen Wasp class ships built, three (USS Decatur, USS Mars, and USS Holland) were lost in the line of duty and one (USS Tang) is overdue and presumed lost.
 Five ships were sold at the end of their service careers to commercial concerns and converted to starliners or transports.
-After being decommissioned in 2217, USS KEARSARGE was restored to her original three-nacelle configuration and is now on display at the Starfleet Museum, Sol.
+After being decommissioned in 2217, USS Kearsarge (NCC-226) was restored to its original three-nacelle configuration and is on display at the Starfleet Museum.

 Commissioned Ships